 In addition to causing skin irritation, fleas can spread tapeworm and bacterial infections.
 Some animals are allergic to fleas as well.

 If your pet constantly scratches, licks, or chews one area, it might be an indication of fleas.
 Red, bumpy skin or patches of missing fur also warrant close investigation.
-You may not always see the little buggers, though.
+You may not always see the fleas, though.
 They only grow to about 1/8-inch at full size and dig deep into your pet's fur.

 The Great Infestation Fight